How to Freeze Leftovers to Enjoy at a Later Date

 When freezing food, you are battling two forces: air and moisture.
 Air can cause food to dry out, while moisture can lead to icy or soggy food.
 Improperly stored foods can also develop off flavors in the freezer.
 Here are some helpful tips for freezing leftovers.
 Plus, learn how to freeze specific meals—from soups and casseroles to baked goods.

 Let food cool completely before freezing.
 If you freeze it when it's warm, it produces excess moisture; the moisture freezes and turns into ice.
 Plus, putting hot food into the freezer can also partially thaw other food around it.

 A freezer stocked with ready-to-go dinners does you no good if you don't know what's in there.
-Label and date everything that you freeze.
+Label and date everything that you freeze (we like these labels from Amazon, $7).
 If you're really organized, make an "eat-by" note on your calendar.
 Eat properly wrapped food within 3 to 6 months of freezing.
 Vacuum-sealed food will stay fresh for at least 1 year and sometimes up to 2 years.

 Most baked goods, including muffins and cakes, can be frozen for up to three months.
 Meanwhile, items like cookie dough and scones can all be mixed, shaped and frozen, so you can bake them whenever you have a craving for sweets.
 Check out these instructions for how to freeze baked goods.